kd365/mem0_deployment_lab/LAB_GUIDE.md

 By the end of this lab, students will be able to:
 1. Deploy a containerized FastAPI application to AWS EC2
 2. Configure and run a Qdrant vector database
-3. Integrate OpenAI embeddings for semantic search
+3. Integrate AWS Bedrock (Titan embeddings + Bedrock LLM) for semantic memory
 4. Test RESTful API endpoints
 5. Use Swagger UI for API exploration